renlite/dart_flutter/renlite/README.md

 * [AbstractNode > RenderObject > RenderView](https://api.flutter.dev/flutter/rendering/RenderView-class.html) is a special subclass of [RenderObject](https://api.flutter.dev/flutter/rendering/RenderObject-class.html).
 It is the root of the RenderObjectTree and handles bootstrapping of the render tree.
 It takes the entire size of a screen.

 ### Composition
+There is no difference between composition of Widgets and RenderObjects.
+Dart offers the possibility to make composition of RenderObjects declarativly, so we can design the view and write the logic in one programming language.

+With composition of Dart objects (Widgets, RenderObjects) we can create reuseable UI Components or how the UI looks like.

+### RenderTree building
 When does composition happen or when is a RenderObject attached to a RenderTree?
 This happens the first time when a RenderObject or a Tree of RenderObjects is assigned to the [RenderView](https://api.flutter.dev/flutter/rendering/RenderView-class.html).
 This can be when the instance of RenderingFlutterBinding is created and the root parameter is assigned.
 ```Dart
 void main() {